CraftAcademyLabs/ca_course/prepcourse/atm_challenge/atm_challenge.md

 - Make sure to **commit often** and (if you are Pair Programming) switch navigators (the person that writes code).

 # Naming standards

 Before we move on with the challenge, we need to point out a few things about Naming Standards.
 Junior developers often struggle to choose good names for variables and methods they write.
 All entities (classes, objects, methods, variables, etc...) in our code can be described by different names.
 It’s important to choose one that represents the entity best for the current context.
 You ARE free to set your own class and methods names, but following conventions and common sense is calld for.
 There are also some constraints in Ruby concerning names, so please take a close look at the sections below.

 ## Classes and Modules

-Class and Module names starts with an uppercase letter, by convention they are named using `MixedCase`, e.g. `module Withdraval`, `class AccountHolder`.
+Class and Module names starts with an uppercase letter, by convention they are named using `CamepCase` (also called `PascalCase`), e.g. `module Withdraval`, `class AccountHolder`.

 ## Methods